refinedev/refine/documentation/docs/migration-guide/router-provider.md

 With the new router provider, authentication checks are not handled by the routes.
 If your application utilizes `authProvider`, you will be responsible for performing those checks yourself.
 You can easily do so by employing the `useIsAuthenticated` hook or the `Authenticated` component.
 Example implementations are present in the documentation ([Check below](#using-the-new-router-providers) for more info on each router) and in the example apps.

+Similar to authentication flow, access control checks are also not handled by the routes internally.
+You will need to handle them yourself using the `useCan` hook or the `CanAccess` component.

 The creation and control of routes is entirely up to the user.
 You must manually create routes, and if desired, you can pass the routes to actions of your resources.
 Although we provide methods for generating routes from resources, these methods are optional and not recommended for optimal flexibility.
 However, they are available under each router if you choose to use them.

 ### Changes in the `<Refine>` Component